JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 ## Technologies Used:

-## a) Data Cleaning and Analysis
+## a) Exploratory Data Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Various Libraries we will use like Pandas, numpy, matplotlib, date, seaborn will be used to perform EDA and sklearn.model_selection and all ML model libraries for predictive analysis

 ## b) Database Storage
-PostgreSQL is the database we intend to use, and we will integrate Flask to display the data.
+MongoDB is the database we intend to use, and we will integrate Flask to display the data.
+We created 2 table
+1. The first table includes the raw data: CRYPTO_RAW_DATA
+2. The second will have preprocessing data: CRYPTO_DATA_FEED

 ## c) Machine Learning
+Will use different Machine Learning Model to do predictive analysis.
 SciKitLearn is the Machine Learning library we'll be using to create a classifier.
+1) Linear Regression
+2) Decision Tree Regressor
+3) Random Forest
+4) ARIMA Model
+5) SARIMA Model

-## d) Dashboard
+## d) Dashboard and Presentation.
-No dashboard is required for the first segment.
-In the future we will be using Tableau for the Dashboard.
+We used google slides for our presentation.
+This is the link to the presentation: [Click here](https://docs.google.com/presentation/d/1hqEKFD-_s7xPiY4kffiQOeBNFVU4e59aDoc2pJYWI-4/edit?usp=sharing)